songweizhi/MetaCHIP/README.md

 1. You may want to manually modify the grouping profile based on the taxonomy classification of your input genome bins

-1. Run best-match approach
+1. Best-match approach

         python Best-match.py -p human_gut -num_threads 9

-1. Run phylogenetic approach
+1. Phylogenetic approach

         python Phylogenetic.py -p human_gut